Our Top 3 Picks

 Most dog foods have chicken as the main ingredient.
 This is a vet recommended large puppy food that will do your Labrador pup lots of good.
 Real farm-raised chicken is the #1 ingredient.
 Iams also includes not two, but twenty-two minerals and vitamins that are found in a dog mom’s milk.

-The transition for your new Labrador puppy from mommy’s milk to Iams will be as smooth possible.
+The transition for your new Labrador puppy from mommy’s milk to Iams will be as smooth possible, although you may wish to use a milk replacement when transitioning.
 The DHA content will support cognitive and eye development just like other brands to make sure your pup will grow to be a regular Einstein.
 Iams is the way to go for all-around support.